This blog may contain affiliate links. Read our disclosure policy for more info.

 Where to Stay in Lake Louise in Summer

 Within Lake Louise Village, there are some great places to stay.
 I am often on a budget and stay at the Hi Lake Louise Alpine Center.
-This basic hostel comes with everything you need and the location is within walking distance to the shops and restaurants.
+This basic hostel comes with everything you need and the location is within walking distance of the shops and restaurants.
 The private rooms are cozy, clean, and comfortable.
 Better yet, the onsite cafe called Bill Peyto’s Cafe is a local favorite.
+Easily book a stay here through Hostelworld.com or Booking.com.

-Another medium-budget option is the Lake Louise Inn.
+Another medium-budget option is the Lake Louise Inn with prices in peak season averaging around $300 CAD.
 Once again the location is really good and most of the rooms are freshly renovated and modern.
-There is also an onsite pool and restaurant.
+There is also an onsite pool, hot tub, and 3 restaurants.

 For those with a vehicle who want a really unique place to stay, the Baker Creek Mountain Resort is a good choice.
-The hotel is located on the Bow Valley Parkway around 11 kilometers from town.
-Stay in a rustic but luxurious cabin in the woods and surround yourself with nature.
+The hotel is located on the Bow Valley Parkway around 11 kilometers (6.8 miles) from town.
+Stay in a rustic but luxurious cabin in the woods and surround yourself with nature for around $300- $400 CAD a night.
+Have a fire or two in one of the firepits, play table games, or relax in the jacuzzi.
+It’s a cozy and memorable place, to say the least.

-Of course, the Fairmont Chateau Lake Louise, which I mentioned above, is also a top choice for luxury travelers.
+Of course, the Fairmont Chateau Lake Louise, which I mentioned above, is also a top choice for luxury travelers that has all the amenities you could ask for.
+Can you imagine staying right on the lake?
+It would be magical but comes at a lofty $700 CAD a night.

 Parking at Lake Louise Lakefront